 - certain California Vehicle Code information.

 Interestingly, while the GDPR exempts the personal data of deceased persons from the law, the CCPA does not.
-And to be clear, while the GDPR doesn’t expressly exempt the above classes of information, it relies upon EU Member States to craft exemptions in accordance with their own laws.
+And to be clear, while the GDPR doesn’t expressly exempt the above classes of information, it generally relies upon EU Member States to craft exemptions in accordance with their own laws.

 This area—the intersection of the CCPA with various state and federal laws that deal with personal information—is a challenging area to navigate for California servicing companies.